 3. Things to consider as an investor

 Liquid funds are least risky among all classes of debt funds.
 The NAV doesn’t fluctuate too frequently as the underlying assets have maturity period in the range of 60 days to 91 days.
 This prevents the NAV of liquid funds from getting impacted by the underlying asset price fluctuations.
 However, there might be a chance of a sudden drop in NAV.
 This can happen due to an abrupt decline in the credit rating of the underlying security.
 In simple words, liquid funds are not entirely risk-free, but safer than most other classes of mutual funds.

 b.
 Expected Returns

-Historically, liquid funds have been found to generate returns in the range of 7%-9%.
-It is way higher than the mere 4% returns obtained on savings bank account.
-Even though the returns on liquid funds are not guaranteed, in most of the cases they have delivered positive returns upon redemption.
+Historically, liquid funds have provided returns in the range of 7% to 9%.
+It is way higher than the mere 3.5% interest that a regular savings bank account offers.
+Even though the returns on liquid funds are not guaranteed, more often than not, they have delivered positive returns on redemption.

-.
-Till now SEBI had mandated the upper limit of expense ratio to be 2.25%.
-Considering the hold till maturity strategy of the fund manager, liquid funds maintain a lower expense ratio to provide relatively higher returns over a short period of time.
+Liquid funds, like all mutual funds, levy a fee to manage investments, called ‘expense ratio’.
+The Securities and Exchange Board of India (SEBI) has mandated the expense ratio to be under 2.25%.
+Considering the hold till maturity strategy of the fund manager, liquid funds maintain a lower expense ratio to offer comparatively higher returns over a short period.

 d.
 Investment Horizon